 Woodies Pivot Points

 Less commonly used pivot point indicators include the Woodies Pivot Points indicator.
-Woodies Pivot Points also allow traders to plot two pivot support and resistance levels, based on a central pivot.
+Woodies Pivot Points also allow traders to plot two pivot support and resistance levels based on a central pivot.
 Under the system, this central pivot places the first resistance level at a price point that’s 2x the Pivot Point minus the price lows.
 Finally, the price boundary that results is plotted using the sum of the Pivot Point and the difference between the price high and price low of the charting period.

-The pivot calculation that is used for the Woodies pivots systems are often described as being quite different from the formula that determines levels for Standard Pivot Points.
+The pivot calculation that is used for the Woodies pivots systems is often described as being quite different from the formula that determines levels for Standard Pivot Points.
 In this respect, a primary difference lies in the fact that the formula for the Woodies system places additional weight on an asset’s closing price activity.
 As a result, this system works in ways that are similar to strategies that involve the use of Exponential Moving Averages (EMAs) because price data that is recent will be weighted most heavily (in relation to earlier price data).